Jaden O'Neal

 Strengths

-• Considered one of the most accurate deep-ball throwers in his class, consistently able to push the ball vertically and connect on downfield shots.
+• Natural deep-ball accuracy; considered one of the most accurate deep-ball throwers in his class, consistently able to hit receivers in stride on vertical routes.

 Areas to Improve